Whether your interior design business is just starting or you have an established interior design firm, there’s likely room to grow.

 Showcase your knowledge by becoming known as an expert source for articles on sites like HARO.
-HARO stands for Help A Reporter Out, and is a source for news reporters and writers to quickly find sources for their stories.
-HARO brings reporters and influencers together, and gives brands and businesses a forum to tell stories, and promote their products and services.
+HARO stands for Help A Reporter Out and is a source for news reporters and writers to find sources for their stories quickly.
+In addition, HARO brings reporters and influencers together and gives brands and businesses a forum to tell stories and promote their products and services.

 Make it easy for writers to select you as an expert interior design source for their articles, either in media or traditional print.
-As a HARO source, you have the opportunity to request the reporter to include information about you and your blog, if you have one.
+As a HARO source, you can request the reporter to include information about you and your blog if you have one.
 HARO's basic membership is free.

-Research and understand your competition and what they do and don't offer.
-What do you do that's both valuable and different?
-Residential designers are also competing with free — design services offered by furniture retailers.
+Research and understand your competition — other interior design businesses — and what they do and don't offer.
+Then, what do you do that's both valuable and different?
+For example, residential designers also compete with furniture retailers' free design services.
 Without devaluing your competitors, your goal is to prove how your skills and services better match the needs of your ideal clients.

-Earning your NCIDQ certificate already sets you apart as competent.
-You've proven your ability to design safely for code regulated environments, like commercial projects.
-But it's still up to you to show how this can bring a better return on investment for business clients.
+Earning your NCIDQ Certificate already sets you apart as competent.
+You've proven your ability to design safely for code-regulated environments like commercial projects.
+But it's still up to you to show how this can bring business clients a better return on investment.

 Interior design regulations vary by state, and your NCIDQ certificate may allow you to submit drawings for permitting.
 Use this to expand your business opportunities.
-This makes it much more convenient and cost effective for clients who don't want the hassle with dealing with many people.
+This makes it much more convenient and cost-effective for clients who don't want the hassle of dealing with many people.
 Show them how you can save them time and money when you take the weight off their shoulders.

-- Join organizations or groups that attract the type clients you want to work with.
+- Join organizations or groups that attract the type of clients you want to work with.
 These don't have to be all business or professional groups.
-Include exercise classes, groups from your child’s school or sports team or religious organizations.
+For example, include exercise classes, groups from your child’s school or sports team, or religious organizations.

 - Host an open house or happy hour at your office